moonbeam-foundation/xcm-sdk/mkdocs/docs/reference/xcm.md

 <div class="grid" markdown>
 <div markdown>

 `toDecimal()` - Converts an asset amount to a decimal string.
-Useful for hanlding amounts in Wei and presenting them in a more readable format.
+Useful for handling amounts in Wei and presenting them in a more readable format.

 **Parameters**